nutanixdev/calm-dsl-lab-devmktg/contents/decompile.rst

    .. figure:: images/decompile_bp_from_pc_files.png

    The file list looks quite different from the file list generated using `calm init bp`, even though the blueprints are essentially the same.
 Why?
-The simple explanation is that only the required files are created when generating the sample blueprint, whereas the Calm DSL will dump all scripts required to programmatically edit a blueprint, even if they aren't explicitly used to run the application.
+The simple explanation is that only certain required files are created when generating the sample/demo blueprint, whereas Calm DSL decompile will dump all scripts required to programmatically edit a blueprint by following the steps located in the `Calm DSL documentation <https://github.com/nutanix/calm-dsl/blob/master/README.md#decompile>`_.

 Method 2 - JSON File
 ....................